robotframework/robotframework-RFCP-syllabus/basics.md

 #### How to install

 All external libraries should have clear installation and usage documentation.
-Some of them may also require some other dependencies to function, and these need to be installed separately.
+Some of them may also require additional dependencies to function, which need to be installed separately.
 [[User Guide: External libraries][UG External libraries]]

 ### Understanding Libdoc HTML outputs

-`Libdoc` is Robot Framework's built-in tool that can generate documentation for Robot Framework libraries and resource files in HTML (for humans) and XML or JSON (for tools) formats.
+`Libdoc` is Robot Framework's built-in tool capable of generating documentation for Robot Framework libraries and resource files in HTML (for humans) and XML or JSON (for tools) formats.
 [[User Guide: Library documentation tool][UG Library documentation tool]]

 ## CONTROL STRUCTURES

-Control structures are familiar from most programming languages and they allow conditional execution, repeatedly executing a block of keywords and fine-grained error handling.
+Control structures, common in most programming languages, enable conditional execution, repetitive execution of a block of keywords, and fine-grained error handling.
 [[User Guide: Control structures][UG Control structures]]

 Details of how to create `evaluated conditional expressions` are **Not** in the scope of this exam.